Cruelty to animals: Television and filmmaking

+In the famous and now classic science fiction film, The Incredible Shrinking Man (1957), a grown man shrinks to a tiny size and fights a house spider.
+The film used large live tarantulas (trickily solved by filming the man), 24 of which died during filming due to the intense heat and bright lights.
 By 1977, a three-year contract was in place between the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists which specified that the AHA should be "consulted in the use of animals 'when appropriate, but the contract did not provide a structure for what "appropriate" meant, and had no enforcement powers.
 This contract expired in 1980.

 One of the most infamous examples of animal cruelty in the film was Michael Cimino's flop Heaven's Gate (1980), in which numerous animals were brutalized and even killed during production.
 Cimino allegedly killed chickens and bled horses from the neck to gather samples of their blood to smear on actors for Heaven's Gate, and also allegedly had a horse blown up with dynamite while shooting a battle sequence, the shot of which made it into the film.
 This film played a large part in renewed scrutiny of animal cruelty in films and led to renewed official on-set jurisdiction to monitor the treatment of animals by the AHA in 1980.
 In the 1969 film "Fando and Lis", there is a scene where director Jodorowsky slits the throats of live geese.

 After the release of the film Reds (1981), the star and director of the picture, Warren Beatty apologized for his Spanish film crew's use of tripwires on horses while filming a battle scene, when Beatty was not present.
 Tripwires were used against horses when Rambo III (1988) and The 13th Warrior (1999) were being filmed.
 A water buffalo was sliced nearly in half during the production of Apocalypse Now (1979), while a donkey was bled to death for dramatic effect for the Danish film Manderlay (2005), in a scene later deleted from the film.